A Startup’s Guide to Business Ethics and Social ResponsibilityBusiness Advice & Research

 Many founders make the mistake in thinking that the unique quality of their business means that their leadership values are also unique.
 In doing so, they fail to grow.

 In fact, successful icons like Steve Jobs and Michal Dell patterned themselves after other brilliant founders.
+Startup books are great tools to expand your leadership knowledge by learning from other entrepreneurial experiences.

 7. Know your limits and recognize your own fallibility as a leader